About

 - Board member, The Science Studies Colloquium Series, University of Oslo

-- Researcher at the Department of Informatics, University of Oslo
+- Former researcher at the Department of Informatics, University of Oslo

-- Researcher at the Norwegian Centre for e-Health Research
+- Former researcher at the Norwegian Centre for e-Health Research

 - Former chair of the PhD student council of the Norwegian Artificial Intelligence Research Consortium Research School (NORA) and a school board member.